catchupTJC/catchuptjc.github.io/_posts/2020-07-10-(SG)Rejoice Even in the Midst of Tribulations.md

 (2) How can we have joy in suffering?
 (3) What should we be doing to rejoice in tribulation?

 During this pandemic, we have gone through the Circuit Breaker and hence have been home for a long time.
 We thank God that though we are impeded from freedom, we are not suffering.
-Among the first century believers who believed in Christ and practiced their faith, they were not only opposed but also persecuted.
+Among the first century believers who believed in Christ and practised their faith, they were not only opposed but also persecuted.
 Yet, the Bible exhorts believers to rejoice always in the midst of tribulations.
 Turn to Philippians 4:4;

 *'Rejoice in the Lord always.
 Again I will say, rejoice!'*

 This letter to the Philippians was written by apostle Paul.
 At that time, he was imprisoned for the first time in Rome.
 Though his freedom was taken away, he exhorted the believers to rejoice; this is due to his faith in Jesus Christ.
 With this faith, believers will be able to rejoice in all circumstances.
 We don’t only rejoice in good times but also in times of tribulations.
 Those who met with tribulations rejoiced because they knew that their sufferings were for Christ.

 Jesus’ sermon on the mount said.
 “Blessed are those persecuted for righteousness sake for theirs is the kingdom of God.”
-Believing in God and practicing our faith is to walk in righteousness with God.
+Believing in God and practising our faith is to walk in righteousness with God.
 Many times, those who keep their faith in Jesus Christ will meet with sufferings and persecutions but such sufferings are for righteousness sake.

 Elder Peter also exhorted those who suffer for Christ not to be discouraged.
 Turn to 1 Peter 3:13-15;